isomerpages/moe-hougangsec/_quick-links/For Parents/Examinations.md

 third_nav_title: For Parents
 ---
 <p>Dear Parents / Guardians / Hougeans</p>
-<p>The English Department will be conducting the following examinations.
+<p>The school will be conducting the following examinations.
+Please refer
-Please refer to the attachment for more details.
+to the attachment for the details.
 Thank you.</p>
 <table>
 <tbody>
 <tr>